Tools Support

 Volumetric weight = (Length in cm × Width in cm × Height in cm) ÷ 5000 = Weight in kg.

-Example: A pallet measuring 1.2m × 1.2m × 1.5m = 120 × 120 × 150 ÷ 5000 = 432 kg volumetric weight.
-If the pallet only weighs 200 kg actual, you pay for 432 kg.
+Here's an example.
+A pallet measures 1.2m × 1.2m × 1.5m.
+That works out to 120 × 120 × 150 ÷ 5000, or 432 kg of volumetric weight.
+If the pallet weighs just 200 kg in real life, you still pay for the full 432 kg.

 Prohibited & Restricted Items in LCL